 More Hot Springs Near Alberta

-As you can see, there are not a plethora of hot springs around Alberta.
+As you can see, there are not many hot springs around Alberta.
 The good news is you don’t have to venture far to find some amazing hot springs.
 Some of the best hot springs near Alberta are:

 - Radium Hot Springs in Radium